abinit/abinit/INSTALL_MacOS.md

 To activate support for the FFTW3 library:

      sudo port install abinit @X.Y.Z +fftw3

+where X.Y.X is to be replaced by the version of ABINIT that has been installed (you might skip X.Y.Z if there is only one version installed).

 To link ABINIT with the parallel Linear Algebra ScaLapack: